pivotal/docs-tap/install-online/profile.hbs.md

 The `tap.tanzu.vmware.com` package installs predefined sets of packages based on your profile settings.
 This is done by using the package manager installed by Tanzu Cluster Essentials.

-For more information about profiles, see [About Tanzu Application Platform components and profiles](about-package-profiles.md).
+For more information about profiles, see [Components and installation profiles](../about-package-profiles.md).

 To prepare to install a profile: